 National D-Day Memorial

-Why visit?
-Located 28 miles from Lynchburg, The National D-Day Memorial commemorates the sacrifice and courage of the World War II American soldiers during the storming of Normandy Beach on June 6, 1944.
+Located 28 miles from Lynchburg in Bedford, the National D-Day Memorial commemorates the sacrifice and courage of the World War II American soldiers during the storming of Normandy Beach on June 6, 1944.